stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 - `midi.setNRPN(nrpn, channel, number, value)`: Sets the NRPN number and NRPN value of `nrpn`.
 - `midi.setPitchWheel(msg, channel, value)`: Sets `msg` as a MIDI pitch wheel message, with the specified MIDI channel (1..16) and pitch wheel value (0..16383).
 - `midi.setProgramChange(msg, channel, prg)`: Sets `msg` as a MIDI program change message, with the MIDI channel `channel` (1..16) and program number `prg` (0..127).
+- `midi.setRaw(msg, str)`: Sets `msg` to the exact bytes given by hexstring `str` (e.g. "f11a"), with no framing added or removed.
+Use this for message types with no dedicated setter, such as MIDI Time Code, Song Position Pointer, Song Select, tune request or active sensing.
 - `midi.setSysEx(msg, str)`: Sets `msg` as a MIDI SysEx message with string `str` representing a hexstring of the payload data (e.g. "ab0fad050fdd").
 The `f0`/`f7` framing bytes are added automatically and must not be included in `str`.
 - `midi.setValue(msg, value)`: Sets the MIDI value field (0..127) for `msg` (byte 3 of the MIDI message).
 - `midi.selectPort(midiPort)`: Selects the output port `midiPort` (1-based) used by every following `midiOut.*` call, until `midi.selectPort()` is called again.
 The selection stays in effect across `processMidi()` invocations.
 Currently MIDI-KIT has only one output port (index *1*) — scripts that call it now won't need to change when more output ports become available.